Themapworkshop/COVID19TRACKER/README.txt

 -Ministry of Health Singapore (MOH): https://www.moh.gov.sg/covid-19 -Italy Ministry of Health: http://www.salute.gov.it/nuovocoronavirus

+This plugin was developed on QGIS3.10, and has yet not been tested on other versions of QGIS.
+The plugin requires the following python modules to be installed:

+-pandas
+-requests
+-numpy
+-os

 This Plugin is developed by Pawel Dzierzynski from The Map Workshop Contact me for more information: themapworkshop@gmail.com